cscanlin/pages-project-gallery/README.md

 ## Using this Repository

 Requires Python 3 and a suitable selenium webdriver (Installation instructions below).
+Building and running the page locally requires Ruby and Jekyll.

-Instructions assume OS X and tested on Sierra, but should work on most setups.
+Instructions below assume OS X and tested on Sierra, but should work on most setups.

 ### Setup